darsuabasi/CTAPintrest/README.md

 # Lifetrest - [Comprehensive Technical Assessment: Pinterest Clone]
 ## Demo: https://youtu.be/Wc_gc45NdRg
 ## Live Site: https://lifetrest.netlify.app/
-### Lifetrest is a Full-Stack Web Applicatioon where users can document their life and interests through photos, just like Pinterest.
+### Lifetrest is a Full-Stack Web Application where users can document their life and interests through photos, just like Pinterest.
 Best viewed on Web, not completely responsive.

 Built with React.js, Node.js with Express, and PostgreSQL.